BiOflab/Incubascope/README.md

 # Incubascope

-We provide here the code to control our Incubascope using Python.
+We provide here detalied information on our Incuabascope project, including instructions on how to build the optical system, the code to control the apparatus using Python, the detailed list of the components, etc.